-On page 3C-98 (3C.7.2 Distribution of Hourly O_3 Concentrations) of the PA (EPA, 2020b, 2022), the Agency has updated its 2014 modeling analyses.
-It appears that these figures illustrated in the 2019 PA (EPA, 2020a) and those figures shown in the draft PA (EPA, 2022) are identical.
-EPA (2022, page 3C-81) notes that
+On page 3C-101 (3C.7.2 Distribution of Hourly O_3 Concentrations) of the 2020 PA (EPA, 2020b), the Agency updated its 2014 modeling analyses.
+It appears that in that subsection of the PA, the figures illustrated in the 2020 PA (EPA, 2020b) and the figures shown in the same section in the second draft PA (EPA, 2023, page 3C-91) are identical.
+EPA (2023, page 3C-81) notes that

-The precursor reductions used to estimate spatial and temporal patterns of O_3 concentrations for the three air quality scenarios were NO_X -only reductions.
-We focused on NO_X -only reductions in light of several key findings from analyses for the 2014 HREA that explored the use of both NO_X and VOC reductions versus

-NO_X-only scenarios (2014 HREA, Appendix 4D).
+The precursor reductions used to estimate spatial and temporal patterns of O3 concentrations for the three air quality scenarios were NO_X-only reductions.
+We focused on NO_X-only reductions in light of several key findings from analyses for the 2014 HREA that explored the use of both NO_X and VOC reductions versus NO_X-only scenarios (2014 HREA, Appendix 4D).
 There were several key findings from that comparison.
 First, in most of the urban study areas, the NO_X /VOC scenario did not affect O3 response at the monitor having the highest design value in such a way to reduce the total required emissions cuts.
-Further, evidence in the literature has shown that locations in the U.S. have gotten more NO_X-limited since 2007 (the year modeled in the 2014 HREA) (Jin et al., 2017, Laughner and Cohen, 2019) and thus VOC reductions would be expected to have less impact on resulting O3 concentrations in our scenarios for the 2016 modeling used here than they had in the previous analysis.
+Further, evidence in the literature has shown that locations in the U.S. have gotten more NO_Xlimited since 2007 (the year modeled in the 2014 HREA) (Jin et al., 2017, Laughner and Cohen, 2019) and thus VOC reductions would be expected to have less impact on resulting O3 concentrations in our scenarios for the 2016 modeling used here than they had in the previous analysis.
 Finally, the two areas (Denver and Chicago) in which VOC emissions had the most impact in the 2014 HREA were not included in the current analysis.
 For these reasons, NO_X-only reductions were the most appropriate scenarios for this analysis.